ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_integration_about.rst

 Bugfixes
 --------

-Before fixing code, create a test case in an :ref:`appropriate test target<collection_integration_prepare>` that reproduces the bug provided by the issue reporter and described in the ``Steps to Reproduce`` issue section. :ref:`Run <collection_run_integration_tests>` the tests.
+Before fixing the code, create a test case in an :ref:`appropriate test target<collection_integration_prepare>` that reproduces the bug provided by the issue reporter and described in the ``Steps to Reproduce`` issue section. :ref:`Run <collection_run_integration_tests>` the tests.

 If you failed to reproduce the bug, ask the reporter to provide additional information.
 The issue may be related to environment settings.
-Sometimes specific environment issues cannot be reproduced in integration tests, in that case, manual testing by issue reporter or other interested users is required.
+Sometimes specific environment issues cannot be reproduced in integration tests, in that case, manual testing by the issue reporter or other interested users is required.

 Refactoring code
 ----------------